MTKruto/website/src/interacting-with-telegram-api.md

 ```

 Note that Telegram API updates and MTKruto's high-level update types are sent
-differently.
+separately.
 For instance, if a middleware includes a handler for
 `updateNewMessage` (Telegram API) and another for `message` (MTKruto
 [`Message`](/types/Message)), both of them will be called regardless of them
 having called `next` or not.